Skip to main content

 \begin{align*} x =\dfrac{-b \pm \sqrt{b^2-4ac}}{2a} \amp = \dfrac{-(-4) \pm \sqrt{(-4)^2-4(1)(5)}}{2(1)}\\ \amp = \dfrac{4 \pm \sqrt{16-20}}{2} = \dfrac{4 \pm \sqrt{-4}}{2} \end{align*}

 We cannot continue with the calculation because \(\sqrt{-4}\) is undefined; it is not equal to any real number.
-This quadratic equation does not have any real-valued solutions, and that is why the graph of \(y=x^2-4x+5\) does not have any \(x\)-intercepts.
+This quadratic equation does not have any real-valued solutions, and that is why the graph of \(~y=x^2-4x+5~\) does not have any \(x\)-intercepts.

 The solutions to the equation above are a type of number called complex numbers.
 If a quadratic equation does not have real-valued solutions, then its graph will not have \(x\)-intercepts.

-Every quadratic equation has two solutions.
+Remember that every quadratic equation has two solutions.
 The nature of those solutions determines the nature of the \(x\)-intercepts of the graph.

 \(x\)-Intercepts of \(y=ax^2+bx+c\).

-The \(x\)-intercepts of the graph of \(y=ax^2+bx+c\) are the solutions of
+The \(x\)-intercepts of the graph of \(~y=ax^2+bx+c~\) are the solutions of

 \begin{equation*} ax^2+bx+c=0 \end{equation*}